-Use these observations to challenge existing practices and establish the next evolution of fundraising.
+Unsettling as change can be for a fundraiser, these 10 observations might challenge your existing practices so much that they nudge you to establish the next evolution of fundraising at your organization.
 If there was ever a perfect time to decide what to enhance, what to reinvent, and what to eliminate, now is that time.

 Source: The data contained in this infographic is from the Blackbaud Fundraiser Performance Management community of about 150 institutions.